Counting bare curves: Ghost bubble censorship

 \begin{corollary} The sharp hat gluing defines a map

 \end{corollary}

 In \cite{ghost}, we showed (translated into our present terminology):

-\begin{proposition} \cite[Prop.
-10.2]{ghost} If, in the setting above, the set of nodes $N$ consists of those separating the bare and ghost parts of $(u, S)$, and the section $\lambda$ is a basic perturbation (Def. \ref{def: basic perturbation}) on the bare part and zero on the ghost part, then $\widehat \oplus^R n^* \lambda$ is controlled near ghosts. \end{proposition}
+\begin{proposition} \cite[Proposition 10.2]{ghost} If, in the setting above, the set of nodes $N$ consists of those separating the positive area part and ghost parts of $(u, S)$, and the section $\lambda$ is a basic perturbation (see Definition \ref{def: basic perturbation}) on the positive area part and zero on the ghost part, then $\widehat \oplus^R n^* \lambda$ is controlled near ghosts. \end{proposition}